About GST distribution

 Payments from the Commonwealth

-The Commonwealth government makes payments to the states to help meet the cost of delivering state services, such as health, education and skills, infrastructure, environmental protection and housing.
+The Australian Government makes payments to the states to help meet the cost of delivering state services, such as health, education and skills, infrastructure, environmental protection and housing.

 This is a significant source of revenue for states.
 Agreements between Commonwealth and state governments determine the amount each state receives from the Commonwealth.